zeedevops2138/retail-store-app/README.md

 - NGINX Ingress Controller
 - Cert Manager for SSL certificates

-### Step 5: GitHub Actions
+### Step 5: GitHub Actions:

-For GitHub Actions first configure secrets so the pipelines can be automatically triggred:
+For GitHub Actions, first configure secrets so the pipelines can be automatically triggered:

-**Create an IAM User, policies, and Generate Credentails**
+**Create an IAM User, policies, and generate credentials**

 **Go to your GitHub repo → Settings → Secrets and variables → Actions → New repository secret.**